intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * Guidelines regarding the final structure and layout of published documents.
-  In the context of the XML vocabulary ({{RFC7991}}), such guidelines could include clarifications regarding XML elements and attributes used to capture the semantic content of RFCs.
+  In the context of the XML vocabulary ({{RFC7991}}), such guidelines could include clarifications regarding the preferred XML elements and attributes used to capture the semantic content of RFCs.

 ## RPC Responsibilities {#rpc}